Pornography has been increasingly available via the internet since around 2007.

-In a recent study from Belgium, Denmark, and the U.K., researchers found that the amount of porn a man watches is linked to worse erectile function.
+In a recent study at the EAU virtual Congress, researchers found that a higher amount of porn a man watches is linked to worse erectile function.

 In the study, the team used an online questionnaire, which was advertised mainly to men in Belgium and Denmark through social media, posters, and flyers.

 About 3,267 men replied to the 118 questions, answering questions about masturbation, frequency of porn watching, and sexual activity with partners.

 The team found that there was a big range of responses.

 They also found that around 23% of men under 35 who responded to the survey had some level of erectile dysfunction when having sex with a partner.

 There was a highly strong link between time spent watching porn and increasing difficulty with erectile function with a partner, as indicated by the erectile function and sexual health scores.

 People who watch more porn also scored high on porn addiction scales.
 It could be that the people who have responded are not completely representative of the whole male population.